 Add To Favorites

-Use Crayola® Scissors to cut dark construction paper into 10 rectangular cards and 10 square cards.
+Students cut dark construction paper into 10 rectangular cards and 10 square cards with Crayola Scissors.

-Generate a list of 10 body parts for an alien, such as antennae, eyes, arms, fingers, legs.
-Copy each body part word on the bigger cards with Crayola Metallic FX Crayons.
+Have students generate a list of 10 body parts for an alien, such as antennae, eyes, arms, fingers, legs.
+Students copy each body part word on the bigger cards with Crayola Metallic FX Crayons.
 Write numerals 1 through 10 on the squares.

 Turn all of the cards upside down and mix them up.
 Pick one body part card and one number card.
 The number card indicates how many of that body part your alien with have.
 Glue number cards to the backs of body part cards with a Crayola Washable Glue Stick.

-Design an alien on dark construction paper using the cards as a guide to know how many of each body part to draw.
-Use Crayola Gel Markers, Colored Pencils, and Crayons for your design.
+Students design an alien on dark construction paper using the cards as a guide to know how many of each body part to draw.
+Use Crayola Gel Markers, Colored Pencils, and Crayons for the design.